hehonglu123/python_turtle_trial/RR/Trial_instruction.md

 end
 ```
 First there's a struct for `WebcamImage`, consisting of `width, height, step and data`.
 The first three elements are the metadata of an image, and the `data` contains the actual pixel information as an 1-D array.
 The object that being exposed to the network has the `object` keyword, and in this case it's the `Webcam`.
-The object in the example only has one member, a property of `WebcamImage` with name `image`.
+The object in the example only has one member, a property of `WebcamImage` with name `image`. `Property` type is only one value type in RR, in the task below we'll introduce `wire` type, which is a good fit for constantly changing data.

 # RR Service:
 Inside `python_trials/RR`, there's `webcam_service.py` python script for RR webcam service.
 This example continuously capturing images from a webcam.